fieldsoftheworld/ftw-baselines/README.md

 ### Setup FTW CLI

-To create the `ftw` command-line tool, run the following:
+To install the `ftw` command-line tool on your computer, run the following:

 ```bash
 pip install ftw-tools